 Research Fellows

 The Peter E. Pool Research Fellowships are funded with a generous gift from Nevada Museum of Art board member Dr. Peter E. Pool in the amount of $12,000 per year.
-Fellowships are awarded annually upon invitation from the Center for Art + Environment (the Center) for a term of one year.
+Fellowships are awarded annually upon invitation from the Institute for Art + Environment (the Institute) for a term of one year.

 Peter E. Pool Research Fellows